bw11061122/NST_SysBio_PartIII_CH/figure 11/README.txt

 ##### PACKAGE VERSIONS / SOFTWARE

-In this folder, I included all scripts relevant for the analysis
+In this folder, I included:
+- script required to reproduce figure 11
+- script with functions called in the main script (myfunctions.py)
+- dataset with cancer codes (ICD10) and annotations (cancer_codes_desc.csv)
+- output: figure 11a
+- output: figure 11b